Scientists await new worlds as CERN collider is refitted

 By 2015, it has to be made ready to double its power and its reach into the microscopic world of elementary particles that emerged from the Big Bang 13.8 billion years ago.

-"It is a giant task," says senior CERN engineer Simon Baird, showing Reuters around the tunnel 100 meters (330 feet) below the Franco-Swiss border at the foot of the Jura mountains.
+"It is a giant task," says senior CERN engineer Simon Baird, showing Reuters around the tunnel 100 metres (330 feet) below the Franco-Swiss border at the foot of the Jura mountains.

 "Every connection must be checked and reinforced during this shutdown."